 Resorts

-1. Dead Sea Spa Hotel
+- Dead Sea Spa Hotel

-2. Jordan Valley Marriott Resort & Spa
+- Jordan Valley Marriott Resort & Spa.

 Amman offers an approachable yet refined dining scene, where traditional Jordanian mezze and national dishes sit comfortably alongside modern, international kitchens.
-From friendly neighborhood cafés to stylish bistros and rooftop dining, the city strikes a balance between casual warmth and elevated hospitality.
+From friendly neighbourhood cafés to stylish bistros and rooftop dining, the city strikes a balance between casual warmth and elevated hospitality.

 Currency : Jordanian Dinar.